 Performance metrics include:

-Responsiveness to purchase order acknowledgement (POA) requests.
+Responsiveness to purchase order acknowledgment (POA) requests.

 How well do their CoAs meet your individualized specifications?